ceramic-skate0/Ceramic/README.md

 # Ceramic
-A simple .Netcore application i built to do Red Teaming things for me.
+A simple .Netcore application i built to do Red Teaming things for me. shhh this mean you can run it on Limnux and Windows :)

-#Usage:
-``
+# Usage:

             CeramicSkate0's 1 stop shop in dotnet core to do random Red Team tasks via 1 app.
             Cuz I cant remember all the random commandline ares to do it.
             So yes things are case sensitive and yes the commandline inputs must be in order shown below.